lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

    * visualizations of the dataset
    * nearest neighbors of retained images among the removed ones

-* **NEW** report.json
 * The report is also available as a report.json file.
 Any value from the pdf report can be easily be accessed.

 Below you find a typical output folder structure.